 The Pitfalls of Flexible Working

 Flexible working needs careful implementation and management to be successful.
 Although it has many benefits, it has potential problems, too.

-Employers need to consider how they will fulfill their duty of care to their remote workers.
-For example, ensuring that they have a safe work environment and are given the appropriate training.
+Employers need to consider how they'll fulfill their duty of care to their remote workers – for example, ensuring that they have a safe work environment and are given the appropriate training.

 If you're an employee seeking to work flexibly, ensure that the case you make for the change is clearly thought out.
 It isn't enough simply to say that you'd quite like Fridays off!

 You need to make your pitch SMART: